Side effects related to conscious intellectual activity such as thinking, reasoning, remembering, imagining, or learning.

 Psychologist can help people who are having difficulty coping with their diagnosis of cancer and its treatment.
 They can help people with behavioural issues and feelings of stress, anxiety, or depression and teach strategies to improve your ability to cope.

-Cancer patients receiving psychosocial interventions had significantly lower rates of anxiety, depression and mood disturbances.
+Cancer patients receiving psychoeducational interventions had significantly lower rates of pain and significantly greater knowledge about disease and treatment relative to no intervention controls.

 The role of the oncology social worker is to help patients, families, and caregivers deal with the experience of facing cancer.
 Social workers are educated and skilled to assist with the psychological, social, emotional, and spiritual issues that people have to deal with in oncology.